Ldpe2G/DeepLearningForFun/Mxnet-Scala/FastNeuralStyle/README.md

 4, run `sbt` then compile the project

 ## Running on new images
-The script `run_fast_neural_style.sh` in the scripts older, lets you use a pre-trained model to stylize new images:
+The script `run_fast_neural_style.sh` under the scripts folder, lets you use a pretrained model to stylize new images:

 ```bash
 java -Xmx1G -cp $CLASS_PATH \